cloud-native-microservices/user-svc-micronaut-ords/README.md

 ### Custom ORDS Services

-You can create custom ORDS services like so:
+You can create custom ORDS services like so (returns a single record instead of a set of results):

 ```sql
 BEGIN